laowantong/sqlab_island/en/mysql/output/cheat_sheet.md

 FROM item
 ```

-### Episode 12
+### Episode 13

 **Token.** 140217850902324.

-Let's give them back to their rightful owners: the cane to 5, the hammer to 2 and the rope to 17.
-Afterwards, list all of the items you own.
+Let's give them back to their rightful owners: the cane to 5, the hammer to 2 and the rope to 17. <mark>Afterwards, list all of the items.</mark>

 **Formula**. `salt_025(sum(nn(hash)) OVER ()) AS token`